-Geologic Storage is an integral component of many types of carbon removal, providing durable storage for $CO_2$ removed from the atmosphere.
+Geologic Storage is an integral component of many major types of carbon removal (e.g. DACS or BiCRS), providing durable storage for CO2 removed from the atmosphere.
 We conducted a new analysis of the distribution and estimated cost of US geologic storage resources, introducing novel elements that are explored in detail in Chapter 4 - Geologic Storage:

-- 1) We explicitly mapped the "storage window"-the subsurface volume where CO2 storage is possible within sedimentary rocks that are below fresh water and deep enough to keep CO2 as a dense fluid, yet above depths where injecting CO2 is logistically difficult. - 2) We included new factors that impact the cost of geologic CO2 storage: how land leasing costs are affected by CO2 plume size and pressure, storage fees paid to landowners, costs of characterization and monitoring, and monetary benefits paid to host communities.

-3) We estimated costs on a project basis, with a "storage project" defined as one million metric tonnes of CO2 injected annually for 20 years.
-This approach allows developers to match removal projects with available storage.
+- 1) We explicitly mapped the "storage window"-the subsurface volume where CO2 storage is possible within sedimentary rocks that are below fresh water and deep enough to keep CO2 as a dense fluid, while still above depths where injecting CO2 is logistically difficult. - 2) We included new factors that impact the cost of geologic CO2 storage: how land leasing costs are affected by CO2 plume size and pressure, storage fees paid to landowners, costs of characterization and monitoring, and monetary benefits paid to host communities. - 3) We estimated costs on a project basis, with a "storage project" defined as one million metric tonnes of CO2 injected annually for 20 years.
+This approach allows developers to better match removal projects with available storage.

 The United States has abundant onshore storage resources; however, plans to use these resources must consider their uneven distribution.
-By mapping the storage window, we found areas outside of previously assessed basins where exploration could potentially locate new storage options (primarily in the central United States; Figure ES-7).
-The best locations in the country for geologic $CO_2$ storage will have very low costs and are likely to see early development of nearby DACS and BiCRS projects since the availability of local storage will minimize needs for transportation and pipelines.
-Outside of these areas, suitable storage may be available, but storage costs will be higher, with more wells required to inject 1 million tonnes of $CO_2$ per year for 20 years (Figure ES-7).
+By mapping the storage window, we found areas outside of previously assessed basins where exploration could potentially locate new storage options (primarily in the central United States; yellow areas of Figure ES-7).
+Our estimated project costs, while calculated differently than in previous studies, have roughly the same range and geographic distribution as previous studies.

+The best locations in the country for geologic CO_2 storage will have very low costs and are likely to see early development of nearby DACS and BiCRS projects since the availability of local storage will minimize needs for transportation and pipelines.
+Outside of these areas, suitable storage may be available, but storage costs will be higher, with more wells required to inject 1 million tonnes of CO_2 per year for 20 years (Figure ES-7).